 - Bake the cookies for 20-25 minutes until they start to turn light golden brown.
-Let the cookies stay on the sheet pan for 5 minutes before transferring them to a wire rack to cool completely.
+Keep the cookies on the sheet pan for 5 minutes before transferring them to a wire rack to cool completely.

-- For the icing, whisk together the remaining confectioners’ sugar and 2 tablespoons blood orange juice.
-If the mixture seems to thick, add more juice.
+- For the icing, whisk together 1 cup confectioners’ sugar and 2 tablespoons blood orange juice.
+If the mixture seems too thick, add more juice.
 If it is too runny, add more sugar.

-- Either dip the cookies in the icing or spread it on top using an offset spatula.
+- Dip the cookies in the icing or drizzle their tops.
 Transfer the cookies to a wire rack to let the icing set.

 Adapted from Everyday Food July/August 2006